Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## Refactor the Greeting App

-With your Greeting App built, you're going to learn to 'think in React' by breaking down your small App into components and refactoring it to use them.
+With your Greeting App built, you're going to learn to 'think in React' by breaking down your small `App` into components and refactoring it to use them.

 You’ve built your first app and it’s looking and working great.
-Currently, it’s using the class-based component approach, but we’re going to refactor it to achieve a few things:
+Currently, it’s using the class-based component approach, but you’re going to refactor it to achieve a few things:

-- Thinking about your apps in a component, modular fashion
+- Thinking about your apps in a component, modular fashion.

-- Try your hand at breaking down a larger component into smaller ones
+- Try your hand at breaking down a larger component into smaller ones.

-- Introduce the common functional component approach to building your React components
+- Introduce the common functional component approach to building your React components.

 At the moment you have one large class-based component with all the different things going on, including your event handlers for on change and on click.
 You have a dynamic greeting and a title in there too.

 It's not a very large component, but you can see how easily it could get out of hand as you add more and more features and functionality to it.
 It’s not very modular and it’s certainly not very reusable.

-It's good practice to analyze your components and try to break them down into smaller ones where possible and where it makes sense.
+It's good practice to analyze your `components` and try to break them down into smaller ones where possible and where it makes sense.
 This way, you will encapsulate functionality into smaller working parts that can be duplicated and used in different places throughout your app.

 ### Thinking in Components

 It’s useful to look at a larger component as a whole and then think about the smaller, independent parts of functionality it contains.
 These smaller moving parts can be broken down into other components and used elsewhere; they’ll no longer be tied to this single, larger containing component.

-To do that with your App component, you can look at what it’s currently doing and see  there are three distinct functions it performs that would be good candidates for separate components:
+To do that with your `App` component, look at what it’s currently doing and see there are three distinct functions it performs that would be good candidates for separate `components`:

 1. **Displays a welcome message in a heading level one tag**:

 	- This could have different styling applied in different parts of the app, or accept different messages on different pages, so it’s a good fit to be separated.

 2. **Displays a dynamic message to the user including data from state**:

 	- This greeting is simple and generic.
 You may see it on the home page, or in the main navigation, of an e-commerce site to greet whoever’s logged in.

 3. **Accepts input from the user and triggers an event on click of a button**:

 	- You’re using the input and button combination to accept a name, but it might also work on a contact form, or as part of a search form.
 Being able to have these two connected elements in one place, in a separate component makes it a great candidate for refactoring now.

-Here’s a diagram of how you can group these separate areas of functionality into independent components: **Title**, **Greeting**, and **Input**.
-These child components can then be imported into their parent, the App component.
+Here’s a diagram of how you can group these separate areas of functionality into independent components: `Title`, `Greeting`, and `Input`.
+These child `components` will be imported into their parent, the `App` component.

 ![](assets/component-breakdown.png)

 ### Plan the Refactor

-You have an idea of the components you need to build, and now you just need a set of steps to carry out your refactoring work.
+You have an idea of the `components` you need to build, and now you just need a set of steps to carry out your refactoring work.

 Those steps might look like this:

-1. Create a components folder to hold your new components
+1. Create a `components` folder to hold your new `components`.

-2. Create three new components
+2. Create three new `components`;

-	- Title
+	- `Title`
-	- Greeting
+	- `Greeting`
-	- Input
+	- `Input`

-3. Refactor the App component to use your new components
+3. Refactor the `App` component to use your new `component`s.

-4. Refactor the App component from class-based to a functional component
+4. Refactor the `App` component from class-based to a functional component.

 ## Refactor Setup

-Now you have a pla.
-You’ll need to do some setup work before you start.
-Like you did in the last section, you’ll create all the files you need first, and fill them in as you go along, building out the components and refactoring them as yoi go.
+Now you have a plan.
+Do some setup work before you start.
+Like you did in the last section, create all the files you need first, and fill them in with code as you go along, building out the components and refactoring them as you go.

 First, add a new folder, and call it `components`.

 `mkdir components`

-Within your `/components` folder, create three empty component files with the `.jsx` file extension (remembering to capitalize the first character in the file name):
+Within your `/components` folder, create three empty `component` files with the `.jsx` file extension (remembering to capitalize the first character in the file name):

 - `Title.jsx`
 - `Greeting.jsx`